-Fig.1 Open-die Hot Forging Operation
+Fig.6 shows the open die Hot Forging Operation

-Impression Die Forgings / Precision Forgings:
+Impression Die Forgings / Precision Forgings

 Impression die forgings and precision forgings are further refinements of the blocker forgings.
 The finished part more closely resembles the die impression.
 Fig: b clearly shows how impression die forging is to be carried out.